 Author Bio (83 words)

-Dave Holman lives in Maine with his wife Rommy, cat Patas and four dwarf goats: Whoopie Pie, Aurora, Canela, and Silly Willy.
+Dave Holman lives in Maine with his wife Rommy, cat Patas and three dwarf goats: Aurora, Canela, and Silly Willy.
 He attended Carleton College and co-founded the Spitting Llama Bookstore and Outfitter while living in Bolivia.
 He co-authored Youth Renewing the Countryside in 2009.
 He holds an MBA and has worked for non-profit organizations like Safe Passage.
 He currently works full time at Bowdoin College and writes most mornings thanks in large part to the plant De Clieu smuggled to Martinique.